CampusAI/CampusAI.github.io/lectures.md

 <!--
 To add a lecture one must add a line with the following code:

-{% include card.html title="" brief="" img="" url="" %}
+{% include card.html title="" brief="" img="" url="" type="" %}

 title:  The title of the lecture
-brief:  A string of ; separated sentences that will be put in a bullet list
-img:    An image that represents the lecture
+img:    An image that represents the lecture, or leave "" for no image
 url:    The url of the lecture post
+type:   "bulletlist" or "description".
+brief:  The text conten of the card.
+If type is "bulletlist",
+        semicolons are used to split the text into bullet points.
+        If type is "description", semicolons are parsed as newlines.
 -->

 {% include card.html title="Lecture 1: Introduction" brief="SL vs RL;Ways to learn;How to build intelligent machines;State of the art" img="/_lectures/lecture_1/icon.jpg" url="/lectures/lecture1" type="bulletlist" %}